2 – The Lioness Empowers Her Own Education Lair

 In addition to being a space that inspires Collegiate students and faculty, Oates will continue to be made available to area organizations in need of a theater for special programming…

 Oates Theater, which is now among the top five venues in Central Virginia based on its seating capacity, was named in honor Joan Oates and the late Dr. Jim Oates.
 Joan Oates taught music in the Lower School for many years.
-She and her husband had four children graduate from Collegiate.
+She and her husband had four children graduated from Collegiate.